giobroliatto/b7web-challenge/README.md

 Each project was released in a different day, between July 19 and 25, 2021.

-- Project 1: the first project is an interactive Keyboard/Drum system, where you can play 9 different drum parts with your keyboard and also set a composition to play, seting up as much keys as you want.
+- Project 01: the first project is an interactive Keyboard/Drum system, where you can play 9 different drum parts with your keyboard and also set a composition to play, seting up as much keys as you want.

-- Project 2: this project is a fully functional analog clock, working based on the current time of user's machine.
+- Project 02: this project is a fully functional analog clock, working based on the current time of user's machine.
+The digital clock color changing system was an idea developed and implemented by me, and it was not in the original B7Web's project.